cmhello/wpkj-alipay-gateway-for-fluentcart/README.md

-# WPKJ FluentCart Alipay Payment
+# WPKJ Alipay Gateway for FluentCart

 A professional, feature-rich Alipay payment gateway for FluentCart with intelligent client detection, full subscription support, and enterprise-grade security.